-However, back in August of 2015, the morde community suffered a low blow.
+However, back in August of 2015, the morde community suffered a gratuitous low blow.
 Morde had a very sudden, and strange "juggernaut" rework that forced him to buddy up with a lane partner.
 Up for a few months, Morde was stupendously OP because of this, and hated by many - even by those who once played him solo lane.
 There was no warning, and no compromise - he was forced bot with a kit that made him absolutely dependent on a teammate to cast his Harvesters of Sorrow, and his play style was pretty dumbed down.
 One could simply pick Morde bot, ask for a support Leona, and practically win lane by default.
 It ruined the experience for a lot of Morde players - both old and new, and managed to ruin many people's favorite champ as well.

 However, ever since season 6's large scale ADC itemization changes and various kit reworks, bot has not been friendly to Morde - even though he was recently pigeonholed there for seemingly arbitrary reasons.
 He went from a 100% ban rate at 2015 Worlds to being consistently stuck in the bottom of both the least popular champ pool, and the pool of champs with the lowest win rates.
-He's remained here, in "Giant Minion Limbo" along with Galio, Taric and Yorick.
+He's remained here, for the most part, in "Giant Minion Limbo" along with Galio, Taric and Yorick.

 The only difference between now and then is that Morde can now cast his W, Harvesters of Sorrow on lane minions, and his Q, Mace of Spades, has newfound AP scaling.
 This gives him a little closer to the old Morde, and it's enough to bring him back to mid for the time being, but it's not enough to mend the damage that has already been done.
 Old Morde will be missed, and this little synopsis might explain why may players are still sour.